Family and Children’s Services of Renfrew County Accessibility for Ontarians with Disabilities (AODA) Policy:

 A perquisite (perk) refers to a privilege that is provided to an individual or to a group of individuals, provides a personal benefit, and is not generally available to others.

 This policy applies to any person including, but not limited to, appointees, board members, elected officials and employees.

 This policy does not apply to provisions of collective agreements, insured benefits, items generally available on a non-discriminatory basis for all or most employees, health and safety requirements, employment accommodations made for human rights and/or accessibility considerations, or expenses covered under the policy and procedures on travel, meals, and hospitality.

-A perk is not allowable if it is not a business related requirement.
-To be allowable, a perk must be a business related requirements for the effective performance of an individual’s job.
+A perk is not allowable if it is not a business-related requirement.
+To be allowable, a perk must be a business-related requirement for the effective performance of an individual’s job.

-- Seasons tickets to cultural or sporting events
+- Season tickets to cultural or sporting events

 - Clothing allowances not related to health and safety or special job requirements

 - Professional advisory services for personal matters, such as tax or estate planning